Trade mark Basics

 If you offer both products and services, you may need to register in more than one class.

-How to choose the right trademark class
+How to choose the right trade mark class

 The best approach is to think about what your business actually does today, and what it might do in future.
 Then look for the class or classes that reflect those areas.